kimKh4092/Movie-Booking/README.md

 > deadline.
 Additionally, there might be some latency issues due to the slow server.
 We appreciate your
 > understanding in this matter.

-_The name of the website is a tribute to the movie [Phantom of the Paradise](https://www.imdb.com/title/tt0071994/) directed by brian de palma . _
+_The name of the website is a tribute to the movie [Phantom of the Paradise](https://www.imdb.com/title/tt0071994/) directed by brian de palma._